-W. Stuart McDowell, Artistic Director and Professor, is an award winning playwright, director and scholar.
+W. Stuart McDowell, Professor Emeritus, is an award winning playwright, director and scholar.
 He served as Chair of the Department of Theatre, Dance and Motion Pictures at Wright State University from 1994-2016, after working in professional theatre in New York and California for two decades, as actor, composer, director, translator, and artistic director.
 McDowell is currently the Frederick A. White Distinguished Professor of Professional Service at Wright State University for 2018 - 2020.

 McDowell won awards from the Kennedy Center American College Theatre Festival for directing and writing of 1913: The Great Dayton Flood (co-written with honors-student Timothy Nevits based on the Pulitzer Prize nominated book, A Time of Terror: The Great Dayton Flood, by Allan W. Eckert), which played to over 10,000 in Washington D. C. and Dayton in 1997-8, featuring recorded narration by Martin Sheen, the late Ruby Dee and Ossie Davis.
 His original drama, The Brothers BOOTH! was developed at the Guthrie Theatre Lab, the New Harmony Project, and New York's Second Stage, with such actors as David Strathairn, David Dukes, Maryann Plunket, and Stephen Lang, and subsequently produced professionally.
 He has composed several hundred songs and incidental music for the theatre, including the score and libretto for 1903: The Wings of Dreams, about the lives of Wilbur and Orville Wright and Paul Laurence Dunbar, which was filmed and broadcast annually on PBS/ThinkTV throughout southwest Ohio.

 McDowell translated and directed numerous dramas from German, from Goethe's Faust: Part One and Frank Wedekind's Der Kammersaenger to the cabaret sketches of Weimar-era Munich clown Karl Valentin, as well as over a dozen plays by Bertolt Brecht.
 These include several major premieres, including the New York premiere of The Life of Edward II, produced by Joseph Papp and the New York Shakespeare Festival, and the American premiere Off Broadway, of The Downfall of the Egotist Johann Fatzer, featuring noted Irish cabaret singer Agnes Bernelle.